lschumann1978/WalkerLeadManagement/README.md

 ### When finished seting up the projects

-#### Open the 'WalkerLeadManagement' folder in VS Code
+#### Open the 'WalkerLeadManagement' project

-In a terminal window and navigate to the to the backend project folder :
+In a terminal window navigate to the backend project folder:

 ```
 cd WalkerLeadManagementBackend